polterguy/lizzie/docs/introduction.md

 Lizzie code, might in theory perform two distinct different tasks, depending upon which class you are binding it towards.
 So you can completely change what your code does, by simply choosing to bind it to something else, which of course is extremely powerful once you realize its advantages.
+This trait also makes Lizzie pathetically easy to learn.
+In fact, the entire reference documentation for the language, which is this page, is not more than roughly 10 pages if you choose to print it out.
+These 10 pages are _everything_ you need to learn in order to master Lizzie!

 ## Pre-defined Lizzie functions